desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 [@!RFC4034], [@!RFC4035], [@!RFC6781], [@!RFC7344], and [@!RFC8078].

-This document describes a method for automated provisioning of the delegation trust information and proposes a simple trigger for simplicity.
+This document describes a method for automated provisioning of the delegation trust information and proposes a simple provisioning trigger mechanism.
 Some users may prefer a different trigger.
 These alternate additional triggers are not discussed in this document.